 Prelude #3 is the first of two tracks with classical influence.
 There’s a faux baroque sound to synth, before the the track gradually unfolds.
 The classical influence continues On The Inside, where beauty and flamboyant flourishes of piano are key to the track’s success.
 From there, David Sancious and Tone change tack once again.

 Fade Away is something of a slow burner, with a Hammond organ and drums providing the backdrop for Alex’s vocal.
-The drama builds, and then when the chorus kicks in, it’s been worth the wait.
+The drama builds and then when the chorus kicks in it’s been worth the wait.
 It becomes a melodic anthem, where a hint of disco is combined with R&B and rock.
-Very different is Ever The Same, David Sancious and Tbeone’s prayer for peace, where elements of classic rock, fusion and progressive rock combine.
-This gives way to Interlude, two memorable minutes of beautiful, elegiac music, where synths and keyboards are to the fore.
-Closing True Stories was Matter Of Time, a ten minute sprawling progressive rock epic, where David Sancious and Tone stretch their legs musically and showcase their considerable talents.
+Very different is the prayer for peace Ever The Same where elements of classic rock, fusion and progressive rock combine.
+This gives way to Interlude which is two memorable minutes of beautiful, elegiac music, where synths and keyboards are to the fore.
+Closing True Stories was Matter Of Time, a ten minute sprawling progressive rock epic where David Sancious and Tone stretch their legs musically and showcase their considerable talents.

 Having been impressed by an album that originally started life as four suites, Arista scheduled the release of True Stories for later in 1978.
 It was a very different album than David Sancious envisaged.
 With the help of his co-producer Eddy Offord, the original concept had been rejigged into something that Arista would find acceptable, and indeed, commercial.
 Arista high hopes for True Stories, and believed it had the potential to transform the fortunes of David Sancious and Tone.